metamath/lamp-guide/docs/index.md

 * Trash can: Delete the selected statement(s).
 * Duplicated "+": Copy the selected statement.
 * Merge: Merge the selected statements (they must be similar).
-* Magnifying glass: search for a statement pattern in the current context.
+* Magnifying glass: Search for a statement pattern in the current context.
 * A arrow: Apply a substitution to all selected statements.
 * Network: Unify.
 If no statements are selected, it will attempt to unify all statements to create a proof.
 If a statement is selected, it will